SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 Catalyst contains a special extension for carrying out structural identifiability analysis using the [StructuralIdentifiability.jl](https://github.com/SciML/StructuralIdentifiability.jl) package.
 This enables StructuralIdentifiability's `assess_identifiability`, `assess_local_identifiability`, and `find_identifiable_functions` functions to be called directly on Catalyst `ReactionSystem`s.
 It also implements specialised routines to make these more efficient when applied to reaction network models.
 How to use these functions are described in the following tutorial, with [StructuralIdentifiability providing a more extensive documentation](https://docs.sciml.ai/StructuralIdentifiability/stable/).
 If you use this in your research, please [cite the StructuralIdentifiability.jl](@ref structural_identifiability_citation) and [Catalyst.jl](@ref catalyst_citation) publications.

 Structural identifiability can be divided into *local* and *global* identifiability.
-If a model quantity (which can either be a parameter or an initial condition) is locally identifiable, it means that its true value can be determined down to a finite-number of possible options.
+If a model quantity is locally identifiable, it means that its true value can be determined down to a finite-number of possible options.
 This also means that there is some limited region around its true value, where the true value is the only possible value.
 Globally identifiable quantities' values, on the other hand, can be uniquely determined.
-Again, while parameter (and initial condition) identifiability can be confirmed structurally for a model, it does not necessarily mean that they are practically identifiable for some given data.
+Again, while identifiability can be confirmed structurally for a model, it does not necessarily mean that they are practically identifiable for some given data.

+Generally, there are three types of quantities for which identifiability can be assessed.
+- Parameters (e.g. $p$).
+- Full variable trajectories (e.g. $x(t)$).
+- Variable initial conditions (e.g. $x(0)$).

+StructutralIdentifiability currently assesses identifiability for the first two (however, if $x(t)$ is identifiable, $x(0)$ will be as well).

 ## Global identifiability analysis

 ### Basic example

 Local identifiability can be assessed using the `assess_identifiability` function.
-For each model quantity (parameters and initial conditions), it will asses whether they are:
+For each model quantity (parameters and variables), it will asses whether they are:
 - globally identifiable.
 - locally identifiable.
 - Unidentifiable.